thierryseegers/Commentator/README.md

     /* Calls the print_double function with 22, 33 and 44 as arguments. */
 ```

-If the amount of whitespace throws you off, you can use the `--compress` argument but then you lose the flow produced by the indentation.
+If the amount of whitespace throws you off, you can use the `--compress` and/or the `--left-justify` arguments but then you lose the flow produced by the spacing and/or indentation.
 In the committed files, you'll see examples of more pathological cases of comments that are correctly processed with respect to whitespace.

 The file's extensions are preserved so that the output files can be opened in an IDE and the comments' colorization remain as one is used to.